 Along with the benefits, there have to be challenges too.
 We need to discuss them.

 It is undeniable that India’s infrastructure is developing quickly, and express corridors are linking all the major cities.
 A general demand for commodities arises as the economy expands and must be satisfied.
 Heavy container traffic because all remote areas are still not adequately connected to the main roads.
-A reliable road network is necessary to support the proliferation of containerized goods transportation
+A reliable road network is necessary to support the proliferation of containerized goods transportation. - Theft and losses:

 Container consignment is not restricted to main cities only; there are many tier III and IV cities or sub-urban localities with a need.
 Further, getting experienced drivers for these types of vehicles is another herculean task.
 Then they are stuck with the expensive price tag attached to it.
 Many small consignors are dissuaded from moving further and prefer to sell in the local market due to the above mentioned problems.